thomas-k-cameron/my-mbo-analysis-book/src/depth-imbalance/result.md

 ![](images2/bid_price_15000_TOPIX_1_2000.png)

 ## Future Direction
-I measured market liquidity by average execution price of an order of size `Q`.
-It revealed that market doesn't always have enough order to fill the order when size of Q becomes bigger.

-I believe this chapter reveals that there are lot to learn from order book's liquidity.

-I can come up with few other ways that too further help improve the understanding of the market;
+I think liquidity is something you can look at to understand market movement, and here are some list of things that I think that I can use to figure out.
+Here are some list of things that I

+- Calculate confidence interval to figure out how many observations you need to use this data for predicting market move
-- Summing quantity of all maker orders on order book
+- Do total number of orders/contracts available on order book affect the market in anyway?
-I learned that order book doesn't have infinite
+  We learned that order book may not have enough orders to satisfy large orders at given point in time.
+  I simply filtered these observations for this project but there should be something you can learn about it.

-- Cluster orders by different quantity and speed
-Over 99% of maker order's size is less than `10`, and most of them are just `1`.
+- Clustering orders by different quantity/speed or other factors Over 99% of maker order's size is less than `10`, and most of them are just `1`.
   However, there are some orders whose size is as big as 5000.

   Large order can have strong influence over the metric I used.
   There might be something that I can laern by filtering large orders.
   Also, I might be able to learn something by the behaviour of larger orders too.

-Overall, I think liquidity is something you can look at to understand market movement.